Lucretia/orenda/docs/notes/what-i-want.md

 * I disagree with this new one loop only fad.
   * I certainly don't want to incorporate C's terrible for loop "design."
 * I considered a swap operator ```<=>``` which would be nice and short, Odin does this with ```a, b = b, a;``` due to be able to handle multiple variables at a time.
+* A new language needs a set of containers, it's just whether they should be part of the language as keywords/syntax or as external libraries in the runtime:
+  * Arrays.
+  * Maps / Dictionaries.
+  * Sets, they can be implemented using packed arrays of booleans, like in Ada.
+  * Lists.

 ## Syntax I want to see